Best Crunchbase Alternatives ($99/Mo for Data Everyone Scrapes) in 2026

 - Deal sourcing workflows built for VC and PE firms

 The biggest surprise with Tracxn was how deep the sector taxonomy goes.
 When I searched for "embedded finance" companies in Southeast Asia, Tracxn returned 80+ results with sub-categories I didn't even know existed — Crunchbase showed me 12.
-Their automated competitive intelligence feeds also caught a competitor's funding round a full week before it hit TechCrunch.
-The interface does feel a generation behind PitchBook or Dealroom, but the data depth compensates.
+Their automated competitive intelligence feeds caught a competitor's funding round a full week before it hit TechCrunch.
+The interface feels a generation behind PitchBook or Dealroom, but the data depth compensates.

 Limitations: